The best rechargeable AA batteries in 2025 to power your cameras and portable devices

 Can I use any charging device for my rechargeable batteries?

-Most battery manufacturers only recommend using own-brand rechargers – and you can usually buy the charger and your AA cells in a kit.
-Independently manufactured rechargers should be ok but it’s best to avoid very ‘fast chargers’, as these can shorten the lifespan of the battery and can cause problems from the batteries overheating and even leaking.
-Overcharging can damage or destroy a battery.
+Most battery manufacturers recommend using their own-brand chargers, and you can typically purchase the charger and AA cells together in a kit.
+While third-party chargers are generally safe, it's best to avoid "fast chargers," as they can reduce the battery's lifespan and lead to issues such as overheating or leakage.
+Overcharging can also damage or destroy a battery.

 Matthew Richards is a photographer and journalist who has spent years using and reviewing all manner of photo gear.
 He is Digital Camera World's principal lens reviewer – and has tested more primes and zooms than most people have had hot dinners!